safetyAI/ChatSafetyAI/README.md

 **Opt Out.** If you do not want us to use your Content to provide, maintain, develop, and improve our Services, you can opt out by emailing `antoine.tixier AT safetyfunction DOT com`.
 Please note that this may limit the ability of our Services to better address your specific use cases.

-**Accuracy.** Artificial intelligence and machine learning are rapidly evolving fields of study.
-We are constantly working to improve our Services to make them more accurate, reliable, safe, and beneficial.
-Given the probabilistic nature of machine learning, use of our Services may, in some situations, result in Output that is not factually correct.
+**Accuracy.** ChatSafetyAI relies on the GPT family of Large Language Models (LLMs) via the OpenAI API.
+GPTs, like other LLMs, can make mistakes in some situations.
+Therefore, use of our Services may, in some situations, result in Output that is not factually correct.

 When you use our Services you understand and agree: